-There are four different options for cosmetic nose surgery.
+There are three different options for cosmetic nose surgery.
 Each procedure has different characteristics that make it right for certain scenarios.

 Open — In open rhinoplasty a small incision is made across the columella (the small strip of skin between the nostrils), then the skin is lifted off the tip of the nose, allowing the underlying bone and cartilage to be shaped very precisely.
 After this is done, the skin and tissue is re-draped over the structure of the nose.
 This option leaves a small, almost unnoticeable scar underneath the nose.

 Closed —This technique is used when reshaping or re-sizing a nose, or when removing a nasal obstruction.
 All the incisions are made on the inside of the nostrils.
 The soft tissues are separated from the underlying structures, allowing the bone and cartilage to be reshaped.
 If reducing the nose size, the nasal bones will be fractured.
 If the nose is being built up, cartilage or bone from your ears, ribs, bones is used.
 Silastic implants can also be used.